barisckuru/phase-to-rate/README.md

 - pydenate_integrate.py
     - Functions to simulate pydentate with grid cell input.

+The 'supplemental' directory contains scripts to generate the supplemental figure.

 # Authors
 Barış Can Kuru - [Institute of Experimental Epileptology and Cognition Research](https://eecr-bonn.de/)